Overview

 ensure that the personal trading of employees does not affect the markets, and

 that clients of the firm receive preferential treatment.
-Since most employee
+Because most employee

 trades are small mutual fund or exchange-traded fund trades, THG does not